AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 |---|---|---|---|

-DeepSeek-R1 is roughly 18x cheaper per correct answer than o3.
-For high-volume workloads where the 4-point accuracy gap is tolerable, the math is obvious.
+Because the accuracy gaps are a few points while the price gaps are an order of magnitude, DeepSeek-R1 comes out roughly an order of magnitude cheaper per correct answer than o3.
+For high-volume workloads where a small accuracy gap is tolerable, the math is obvious.

 Choosing the Right Model